Maggie Hassan

-Born in Boston, Hassan is a graduate of Brown University and earned a J.D. from the Northeastern University School of Law.
+Born in Boston, Hassan graduated from Brown University and earned a J.D. from the Northeastern University School of Law.
 After graduating from law school in 1985, she worked at the law firm Palmer & Dodge.
 She later worked as associate general counsel for Brigham and Women’s Hospital.

-Hassan first ran for the New Hampshire Senate in 2002 after Democratic Party leaders recruited her.
-She lost to incumbent Russell Prescott but ran against Prescott again in 2004 and won.
-Hassan was elected to a total of three two-year terms, representing New Hampshire's 23rd district from January 2005 to December 2010.
-She became the State Senate majority leader in 2008 before losing reelection in a 2010 rematch with Prescott.
+Hassan first ran for the New Hampshire Senate in 2002, losing to incumbent Russell Prescott.
+She ran again in 2004 and won.
+She served in the New Hampshire Senate from 2005 to 2010.
+She became the state senate majority leader in 2008 before losing reelection in a 2010 rematch with Prescott.